Badges of the United States Navy: Identification

 The Command Senior Enlisted Leader Identification Badge for E-7s and higher (see figure 2) are issued to chiefs holding a command position (e.g. senior enlisted of the entire Navy, of a fleet or task force, of a single ship, etc.).
 Male incumbents wear it on the left breast pocket, 1/4 inch below medals or secondary breast insignia on dress uniforms, and in the center of left pocket on other uniforms.
 If a breast insignia in the secondary position forces the badge below the lower seam of the pocket, the secondary insignia must be omitted.
 Women wear it 1/4 inch above the right pocket, but may opt to wear it as men do.
 Miniature versions are issued to post tour chiefs.

 Recruiting, Recruit Commanders, and Career Counselor badges are worn on the left breast pocket, 1/4 inch below medals or secondary breast insignia on dress uniforms, and in the center of left pocket on other uniforms.
-The only exception is the U.S. Navy Law Enforcement badges (Naval Security Force, Chief Master-at-Arms, and Naval Corrections), which is worn 1/4 inch above the name tape or name tag of the uniform, above the right breast pocket.
+The only exception is the U.S. Navy Law Enforcement badges (Naval Security Force, Command Master-at-Arms, and Naval Corrections), which is worn 1/4 inch above the name tape or name tag of the uniform, above the right breast pocket.
 The Navy Law Enforcement "Chief Master-at-Arms" and "Naval Corrections" badges are only issued and worn for the duration of the personnel's assigned duties for that position, with the exception of the "Naval Security Force" badge which are issued to rated Master-at-Arms and Security Officers, which are uniquely serialized and issued to the person for the duration of their career.
 Not permitted for wear on dinner dress uniform (see figures 3 through 6).

 Although not worn on Navy uniforms, the Naval Criminal Investigative Service (NCIS) badge is also an identification badge of the U.S. Navy but is used by NCIS Special Agents, which are Naval Excepted Service employees.
 The badge is worn as an embroidered badge on jackets or displayed as part of a special agent's credentials (see figure 7).

 Navy Uniform Regulations also allow CNO-approved Joint/Unified Command identification badges, including: